 - Individual or Company Wide Work Station Analysis

 Comprehensive, ergonomic on-site analysis of a worker’s job tasks, work-site, and surrounding environment with the goal of highlighting aspects that could lead to injury and recommendations to minimize risk.

 - On-Site Screening

 Therapy screening processes provided at the work place by licensed therapists to address worker’s needs.
 Therapists provide recommendations for symptom management and on-going follow-up to prevent lost work time and potential for re-injury.

-On site educational sessions help employees identify potential risks and instructed them in specific prevention strategies including body mechanics, exercise and muscular relaxation techniques.
+On site, educational sessions help employees identify potential risks and instruct them in specific prevention strategies including body mechanics, exercise and muscular relaxation techniques.